-A 10' x 10' room has net 100 square feet (Sq.
-Ft.) the actual area that will have flooring, but more product is required to allow for cutting which generates unusable pieces.
+A 10' x 10' room has net 100 square feet

+will have flooring, but more product is required to allow for cutting which generates unusable pieces.

 Carefully measure the net square feet required, adding up multiple areas.

 The table gives an approximate recommendation for cutting allowance: Quantities are always rounded up to the nearest box.